We get asked this all the time. "What makes this an authentic Montessori school?"

 We are accredited by the Canadian Council of Montessori Administrators.
 This means that objective evaluators have assessed and visited our programs and determined them to be authentic and true to the philosophy and intent of Maria Montessori.

-The CCMA states that an authentic Montessori classroom must have the following basic characteristics at all levels:
+The CCMA states that a Montessori classroom must have the following basic characteristics at all levels:

 * A classroom atmosphere which encourages social interaction for cooperative learning, peer teaching, and emotional development.